RazorOp/razorops-web/_newsandupdates/razorops-applauds-the-success-of-our-valuable-customer-maxamtech-digital-ventures.md

 Maxamtech currently operates a variety of gaming destinations for companies such as Vodafone and Glance through its proprietary Gaming 360 platform.

-Read case study - <a href="https://razorops.com/case-studies/maxamtech/" target="_blank"><b>How Maxamtech Digital Ventures migrated to container native DevOps practices with the help of Razorops CI/CD.</b></a>
+Read case study - <a href="https://razorops.com/case-studies/maxamtech/" target="_blank"><b>How Maxamtech Digital Ventures migrated to container native DevOps practices with the help of RazorOps CI/CD.</b></a>